actions-marketplace-validations/silvxlabs_conda-skeleton-publish/README.md

 -  `python_version`* : _Python version to build package for_
 -  `upload_channel`* : _Conda channel where the package will be uploaded_
 -  `access_token`* : _Anaconda access token with read and write API permissions_
--  `build_channels`: _Space seperated string of conda channels to use during the build.
+-  `build_channels`: _Space separated string of conda channels to use during the build.
 Defaults to `conda-forge`_
-- `platforms`: _Space seperated string of platforms to build.
+- `platforms`: _Space separated string of platforms to build.
 Defaults to `"win-64 osx-64 osx-arm64 linux-64 linux-aarch64"`_

 > `*` denotes required inputs